-Competence of the intern during or at the end of this remedial experience is evaluated before an intern is allowed to move into the next rotation.
+Competence of the intern during or at the end of this remedial experience is evaluated before an intern can move into the next rotation.

-If the intern does not meet the criteria for completion of experience and attainment of identified competencies, at the discretion of the preceptor and/or DPH WIC Dietetic Internship Program Director, he/she may be given the opportunity to repeat the rotation, be placed on probation, or counseled out of the DPH WIC Dietetic Internship Program.
+If the intern does not meet the criteria for completion of experience and attainment of identified competencies, at the discretion of the preceptor and/or DPH WIC Dietetic Internship Director, he/she may be given the opportunity to repeat the rotation, be placed on probation, or counseled out of the DPH WIC Dietetic Internship.